7 common freelance struggles – and how to fight them like a champ!

-Distractions and procrastination are a freelancer’s worst enemy, paving the way to an all-nighter to make it to the deadline.
+Distractions and procrastination are maybe the worst freelance challenges, paving the way to an all-nighter to make it to the deadline.

 To that end, clearing your head before getting to work is essential.
 Morning exercise or meditation can help you with that.
 And if there is something you must do and will otherwise hover your mind, do that first.